 Wright designed this iconic Mayan-style masterpiece using an innovative building system of pre-cast concrete blocks he first used on the Henry Bollman Residence.
 It’s also the same textile block technique his father, Frank Lloyd Wright, used for the Hollyhock House built nearby in Barnsdall Park and the Millard, Freeman, Ennis, and Storer residences.

-While the home is hailed as Wright’s most significant work and has even earned Los Angeles Historic-Cultural Monument status it is rumored to have some disturbing skeletons in the closet.
+While the home is hailed as Wright’s most significant work and has even earned Los Angeles Historic-Cultural Monument status, it is rumored to have disturbing skeletons in the closet.

-An architecturally significant home, in need of a make over, with a sordid mysterious past was just what high end house flipper Xorin Balbes was looking for.
-He purchased the home in 2001 for $1,200,000 and spent close to $1.6 million restoring and remodeling the space to create a modern day sanctuary.
+An architecturally significant home, in need of a makeover, with a sordid mysterious past, was what high-end house flipper Xorin Balbes was looking for.
+He purchased the home in 2001 for $1,200,000 and spent close to $1.6 million restoring and remodeling the space to create a modern-day sanctuary.

-In restoring the Sowden house, Balbes honored Lloyd Wright’s intention to merge architecture, space and landscape.
-The stonework was restored.
-The bedroom count was reduced to 4 and bathrooms were updated.
-Balbes also combined rooms to accommodate a large eat-in kitchen and added a pool and spa to the central courtyard.
+In restoring the Sowden house, Balbes honored Lloyd Wright’s intention to merge architecture, space, and landscape.
+Xorin restored the stonework.
+He reduced the bedroom count to four, and the bathrooms were updated.
+Xorin also combined rooms to accommodate a large eat-in kitchen and added a pool and spa to the central courtyard.

 Listing courtesy of Troy Gregory – Douglas Elliman